Exporting to the Middle East from the UK: What Documents Do You Need?

 Allow time to obtain the CoO before your shipment departs.
 Most Chambers issue certificates within 1–3 working days for straightforward applications, but if your goods require a detailed origin statement or if you're exporting for the first time, allow more time.
 Shipments arriving without the required CoO can be held at customs in the destination country at significant cost.

-UAE: Notarisation and Legalisation
+UAE: Attestation and Legalisation

-Some UAE shipments — particularly below certain value thresholds or for certain goods categories — do not require full legalisation.
+Some UAE shipments — particularly below certain value thresholds or for certain goods categories — do not require full attestation.
 Check with your UAE buyer what their customs authority requires for your specific goods and value.
 Requirements vary by emirate (Abu Dhabi, Dubai, Sharjah, etc.) and by importer type.
 Working with a freight forwarder experienced in UAE trade will save significant time on your first shipment.

 Saudi Arabia: Additional Requirements